-I, (teacher), hereby resign my contract with the Saskatchewan Rivers School Division No. 119 effective the end of the (year) school year, subject to the condition that I receive the incentive to which I am entitled.
+I, (teacher), hereby resign my contract with the Saskatchewan Rivers School Division No. 119 effective (last day of continuous contract), subject to the condition that I receive the Incentive outlined in Option (A or B) to which I am entitled.